I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 That changed everything.

-Most hotels keep what I call a back-of-house inventory.
-Phone chargers, yoga mats, better coffee makers, fans for white noise.
-According to a 2023 survey by the American Hotel & Lodging Association, about 78% of hotels stock these items but fewer than 30% of guests ever request them.
+Most hotels keep what I call a back-of-house inventory, phone chargers, yoga mats, better coffee makers, fans for white noise.
+You’d think more people would ask for them, but a 2023 survey by the American Hotel & Lodging Association found that about 78% of hotels stock these items while fewer than 30% of guests ever request them.
+It’s strange.
+They’re there.
+Nobody knows it.

 You’re literally paying for amenities you don’t use.